by Susannah Noel | Sep 14, 2021 | Business Talk, Editing Nuts & Bolts

 by Pat Dobie | Dec 22, 2020 | Classes & Events, Editing Nuts & Bolts, News & Announcements

-As a developmental editor of fiction for the last decade, I’ve worked on almost two hundred novels in just about every genre of fiction, both literary and commercial.
-By chance, some of the writers I’ve worked with held day jobs as editors in other fields, such as...
+Updated: Sep 23, 2025 As a developmental editor of fiction for the last fifteen years, I’ve worked on over two hundred novels in just about every genre of fiction, both literary and commercial.
+By chance, some of the writers I’ve worked with held day jobs as editors...

 by Nancy Marriott | Jun 15, 2020 | Classes & Events, Editing Nuts & Bolts, News & Announcements